nicholaswmin/fsm/README.md

 ### Footnotes

-[^1]: There are variants of state machines which can have multiple states,
+[^1]: While there are variants of state machines which can have multiple states,
-      i.e the [*Non-deterministic finite automaton*][ndfsm].
+      i.e the [*Non-deterministic finite automaton*][ndfsm],
-      This documentation describes a specific type of state machine, the [*Deterministic finite automaton*][dfsm] which can only exist in 1 state.
+      this documentation describes a specific type of state machine, the [*Deterministic finite automaton*][dfsm] which exists in only 1 state.

-      This documentation specifically avoids formal terminology from
-      Automata Theory because it's really just a bunch of outdated terms
-      that tend to make simple concepts sound much harder than they are.
+      Formal terminology from Automata Theory is avoided; it's confusing for the average reader and tends to make simple concepts sound harder than they are.
       *"automaton"* is the academic term from automata theory meaning *"automatic machine"*.

+[^2]: Javascript does not support multiple inheritance.
+      This is usually for the better, since it tends to create inflexibly strong relationships; but there are still cases where it's the most appropriate choice.

-[^2]: Simply means it takes an infinite number of arguments.
+[^3]: Describes a function that takes an non-finite/infinite no of arguments.
-      Also called function of "n-arity" where "arity" = number of arguments.
+      Also called functions of *"n-arity"* where "arity" = number of arguments.

       i.e: nullary: `f = () => {}`, unary: `f = x => {}`,
       binary: `f = (x, y) => {}`, ternary `f = (a,b,c) => {}`,
       n-ary/variadic: `f = (...args) => {}`

 [testb]: https://github.com/nicholaswmin/fsm/actions/workflows/test.yml/badge.svg
 [tests]: https://github.com/nicholaswmin/fsm/actions/workflows/test.yml